Kiveo/Kiveo.github.io/_posts/2018-08-03-render_my_redirect_you_erb.markdown

 <p>First, A stack overflow question and answer (I know, I know...the endless void of half learning).
 Within the problem/answer messages, I found this gem: "The flash hash persists for exactly one redirect or render.
 So you should be fine with the default settings.".
 Bingo!
 That's how I was able to pass my error message (technically flash[:message]) while using a redirect.
 Nice.
 The other page, written by Gustavo, includes a good block of code for us readers to review for a use case scenario.
 Disclosure, I have added comments to highlight the topics discussed.</p>
 ```
 def create
-    @user = User.new(params[:user])                                   #Variable can be dropped or carried, render vs redirect
+    @user = User.new(params[:user])    #Variable can be dropped or carried, redirect vs render
     if @user.save
       sign_in @user
       flash[:success] = "Welcome to Gentle Reminder"    #FLASH PERSISTENCE/MESSAGE FOR THE REDIRECT
        redirect_to new_user_goal_path(@user)    #REDIRECT
     else
       render "new"    #RENDER if signup failed
     end
   end
 ```
 <p>At this point, I think we get the idea.
 I did find one last good piece worth mentioning, at stackoverflow: "So the place where redirect_to should be used is when you're doing a HTTP POST request and you don't want the user to resubmit the request when it's done (which may cause duplicate items and other problems)."
 Good advice.
-This should cover the basics, if anyone wants to read a good and in depth guide on the subject of render vs redirect, reference the following link.</p>
+This should cover the basics, if anyone wants to read a solid in-depth guide on the subject of render vs redirect, reference the following link.</p>
 <p>https://gist.github.com/jcasimir/1210155</p>